 We now explain how to deduce Theorem~\ref{thm:DesignsIntermediate}.
 Let $q, D\in \mathbb{N}$ and $\sigma>0$ be given and let $q'$ be as defined in Theorem~\ref{thm:DesignsIntermediate}.
 Let $n_0$ and $\omega_0$ be the output of Theorem~19 (\textsl{Theorem~7.4}) with input $q:=q',D$ and for uniformity $r:=2$.
 It is easy to check that the constants $h$ and $\delta$ given on page~283 (\textsl{page~4}) are consistent with those in the statement of Theorem~\ref{thm:DesignsIntermediate}.
 Observe that $\sigma n\ge \frac{n}{h}$ by choice of~$q'$ and~$h$.

-Let $n>n_0$, set $n_1:=n$, and let $\omega\in (n^{-\delta}, \omega_0)$, as is required in our Theorem~\ref{thm:DesignsIntermediate} but also in Theorem~19.
+Let $n>n_0$, set $n_1:=n+q'-q$, and let $\omega\in (n^{-\delta}, \omega_0)$, as is required in our Theorem~\ref{thm:DesignsIntermediate} but also in Theorem~19.
 Let $\mathcal P=\{P_1, \ldots, P_t\}$ be a partition of $[q]$ and $\mathcal P'=\{P'_1, \ldots, P'_t\}$ be a partition of $[n]$ with $|P'_i|\ge \sigma n\ge \frac{n}{h}$ for each $i\in [t]$ and trivially $|P_i'|\len_1 =n$.
 We extend $\mathcal P$ by adding $q'-q$ isolated vertices to $P_t$.
 Abusing notation, we call this new partition also $\mathcal P$.

-Let $\mathcal H$ be a simple $\mathcal P$-canonical family of $[D]$-edge-coloured digraph on $[q]$.
-We extend each $H\in \mathcal H$ by adding $q'-q$ isolated vertices and by abuse of notation call this new family $\mathcal H$.
-This step is only necessary to ensure that each digraph $H$ is on vertex set $[q']$.
+Let $\mathcal H^*$ be a simple $\mathcal P$-canonical family of $[D]$-edge-coloured digraphs on $[q]$ supplied by Theorem~\ref{thm:DesignsIntermediate}.
+We extend each $H^*\in \mathcal H^*$ by adding the $q'-q$ new vertices of $P_t$ as isolated vertices and call this new family $\mathcal H$.
+This step is only necessary to ensure that each digraph $H\in\mathcal{H}$ is on vertex set $[q']$.
 The reason for moving from vertex set $[q]$ to vertex set $[q']$ in turn is that~\cite{KeeColouredDirected} requires that $h=2^{50(q')^3}$ where $[q']$ is the vertex set of the digraphs we want to decompose into, but here we need that~$h$ is big in order to guarantee $\sigma n\ge \frac{n}{h}$.
-The added isolated vertices will not play any other role in the following.